Palmers Green, Enfield

 Around the corner from St John’s, the Roman Catholic church of St Monica was opened in 1914 by Cardinal Bourne, Archbishop of Westminster.
 The church nowadays hold a weekly service in Polish, in addition to its daily masses in English.

-In the 1920s and 1930s semi-detached and terraced houses appeared south of Broomfield Lane and in the east of the district, south of Hedge Lane (shown in the photo on the right).* After the Second World War building was mainly confined to the replacement of bomb-damaged properties.
+In the 1920s and 1930s semi-detached and terraced houses appeared south of Broomfield Lane and in the east of the district, south of Hedge Lane.
+After the Second World War building was mainly confined to the replacement of bomb-damaged properties.

 In the south of the district, Palmers Green mosque and an adjacent community and education centre were built in several stages, beginning in 2000, in a corner of Oakthorpe sports ground.